Inc44/dotfiles/COMMAND.md

 Options:

 - `-s`: Schedule a shutdown at a specified time
-- `-t 1800`: Set a timer for 1800 seconds (30 minutes) before shut down
+- `-t 1800`: Set a timer for 1800 seconds (30 minutes) before shutdown
-- `+minutes`: Delay shut down by a specified number of minutes
+- `+minutes`: Delay shutdown by a specified number of minutes
 - `-c`: Cancel a scheduled shutdown
 - `now`: Immediately shut down the system